-You can reduce storage costs in AWS and Azure by combining an SSD or HDD performance tier for "hot" data with an object storage capacity tier for "cold" data.
+You can reduce storage costs by combining an SSD or HDD performance tier for hot data with an object storage capacity tier for inactive data.
 For a high-level overview, see Data tiering overview.

 To set up data tiering, you simply need to do the following:

 Most configurations are supported.
 If you have a Cloud Volumes ONTAP Standard, Premium, or BYOL system running the most recent version, then you should be good to go.
 Learn more.

 Ensure connectivity between Cloud Volumes ONTAP and object storage

 Choose a tiering policy when creating, modifying, or replicating a volume

 Cloud Manager prompts you to choose a tiering policy when you create, modify, or replicate a volume.